notaaash/zvezda-hackcbs/README.md

 - **Backend**: Python, Flask (or your preferred backend framework), integrated with APIs for ticket booking and train data.
 - **Database**: MongoDB to store and retrieve data about stations, routes, and tourist spots.
 - **Chatbot API**: ChatGPT for handling tourist-related queries, providing instant, AI-powered responses.

+  Future Scope

+## Future Scope

+The following features are planned for future updates to enhance the user experience:

+1. **Personalized Recommendation**:
+   - Tailor recommendations based on user preferences and past trips.

+2. **Local Events & Activities**:
+   - Provide real-time information on local events and activities during the user's visit.

+3. **Offline Mode**:
+   - Allow users to access essential information such as train schedules and maps without an internet connection.

+4. **Cultural Insights & Tips**:
+   - Offer helpful cultural insights and tips to enhance the travel experience.

+5. **Safety Alerts & Emergency Information**:
+   - Provide safety alerts and emergency contact details for tourists in different cities.

+6. **Local Dining Recommendations**:
+   - Suggest local dining options based on user preferences, including cuisine types and ratings.

+7. **"Local's Secret" Recommendations**:
+   - Provide recommendations for off-the-beaten-path attractions and hidden gems suggested by locals.

+8. **Personalized Audio Experience**:
+   - Enable users to enjoy an audio guide during their travels, offering narration and insights as they explore various destinations.